Vasi012/PP5-Predictive-Analysis/README.md

 - The sale price can be influenced by the house attribute information provided above, and the outputs is the predicted sale price.

-9. What are the criteria for the performance goal of the predictions?
+9. What is the criteria for the performance goal of the predictions?

 - I have agreed with my niece that an R2 score of at least 0.75 on the train set as well as on the test set would be perfect.

 10. How would my niece benefit from this?

-- My niece would be able to maximize the sale price for the newly refurbished houses as well as for future on sale houses that her small real estate agency might occur.
+- My niece would be able to maximize the sale price for the newly refurbished houses.
+Furthermore, she will be able to benefit from this in the future for selling the houses which her small real estate agency might occur.

 ### Outcome after price prediction:

-- After the finalisation of this project, we could see that the R2 that i aggreed with my niece has been meet.
-She initialy requested an R2 score above 0.75.
+- After the finalisation of this project, we could see that the R2 that i agreed with my niece has been met.
+She initially requested an R2 score above 0.75.

 ![r2score](/static/images/scoretrainandtest.png)